awsdocs/amazon-athena-user-guide/doc_source/what-is.md

 Athena integrates with the AWS Glue Data Catalog, which offers a persistent metadata store for your data in Amazon S3\.
 This allows you to create tables and query data in Athena based on a central metadata store available throughout your AWS account and integrated with the ETL and data discovery features of AWS Glue\.
 For more information, see [Integration with AWS Glue](glue-athena.md) and [What is AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) in the *AWS Glue Developer Guide*\.

-Athena integrates with Amazon QuickSight for easy data visualization\.

-You can use Athena to generate reports or to explore data with business intelligence tools or SQL clients connected with a JDBC or an ODBC driver\.
+Athena integrates with Amazon QuickSightfor easy data visualization\.You can use Athena to generate reports or to explore data with business intelligence tools or SQL clients connected with a JDBC or an ODBC driver\.
 For more information, see [What is Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) in the *Amazon QuickSight User Guide* and [Connecting to Amazon Athena with ODBC and JDBC Drivers](athena-bi-tools-jdbc-odbc.md)\.

 You can create named queries with AWS CloudFormation and run them in Athena\.
 Named queries allow you to map a query name to a query and then call the query multiple times referencing it by its name\.
-For information, see [CreateNamedQuery](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateNamedQuery.html) in the *Amazon Athena API Reference*, and [AWS::Athena::NamedQuery](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-namedquery.html) in the *AWS CloudFormation User Guide*\.
+For information, see [CreateNamedQuery](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateNamedQuery.html) in the *Amazon Athena API Reference*, and [AWS::Athena::NamedQuery](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-namedquery.html) in the *AAWS CloudFormation User Guide*\.

 ## Accessing Athena<a name="accessing-ate"></a>